How CreditMatcher can help you

 - Regularly check your Experian Credit Report and what factors have been affecting it using CreditExpert

-Remember, each bank and lender calculates their own version of your credit score rather than using the Experian Credit Score.
-Our score is calculated to give you a clear overview of how you're doing financially and is based on the credit report information used by all major UK high street banks.
+- Remember, each bank and lender calculates their own version of your credit score.
+Our Experian Credit Score is calculated to give you a clear overview of how you're doing financially and is based on the credit report information used by all major UK high street banks.

 How do I know how much interest I'll be paying on a credit card or loan?

-To understand how much interest you'd pay on a credit card or loan look out for the rates below.
-These are summary descriptions and you should always check your card or loan terms to understand the rates charged and under what conditions they are applied.
+To understand how much interest you'd pay on a credit card or loan, look out for the rates below.
+These are summary descriptions, so you should always check your card or loan terms to fully understand the rates charged and conditions applied.

 Representative Annual Percentage Rate (APR)